martinchu/Connect4/README.md

 The AI has to simulate the future states by creating a tree of all possible scenarios.
 The height of the tree will depend on how many steps AI will be looking ahead.
 If the AI is going to 2 steps ahead (provided the opponent will not win in the next move regardless), it is going to generate 7^2 = 49 future states.

 To tak computational cost and time complexity into account, the default IQ parameter for the AI is 3. i.e. AI will be looking 3 steps ahead when it decides to make a move.

-Some
+A set of heurisitic functions are put in place to make sure the place the

+Some decisions are made in order to speed up the runtime of AI.
+For example, AI is always dropping the first checker to the middle column.
+Research has supported that it is the best move.

+Again, IQ of AI is set to 3 in order to keep the AI fast without always losing.
+It can be changed in the source code as it is one of the parameters of the AI contructor when it is called.

-The project is a original project[^1].
+The project is a original project.
 No codes have been copied.
+The project has taken inspirations by the list of sources on the reference list and previous projects that I have worked on.
+All the codes (excludes the libraries) are coded by myself.

 ## Installation